jeffstevens98/loebTrainingKiosk/README.txt

 Plyer:
-In order to send notifications to users that a session timeout may occur soon, we need a package that will allow python to send windows notifications.
-We're going to be using plyer for this.
-Simply run the following in the command line:

-pip install plyer

-One other adjustment you ought to make to get plyer's notifications to show up while windows is in full screen is to navigate to the "focus assist" setting in your computer's start menu.
+An adjustment you ought to make to get plyer's notifications to show up while windows is in full screen is to navigate to the "focus assist" setting in your computer's start menu.
 Turn both of the options labeled "when I'm playing a game" and "when I'm in fullscreen mode" off.